 To start, let’s look at landing pages with crazy-good CTAs.

-Spotify literally uses four sentences (and short ones!) to describe what you’re signing up for.
+Spotify literally uses five sentences (and short ones!) to describe what you’re signing up for.

 Netflix takes a similar approach.
 The copy is short, sweet, and addresses any potential issues.
 Watch anywhere.
 Cancel anytime.